charlesbjohnson/cbjohnson.info/source/blog/2013/08/16-we-did-it.html.markdown

 and pieces of [Foundation][foundation].
 I realize that aesthetically the site is basically just colored-text (call me minimalist) and that technically it is more layout, styling and configuration than anything else.
-Overall, though I'm pleased that I can mold this into whatever I want it to be (and, by extension, prevent it from becoming something that I *don't* want it to be).
+Overall, though, I'm pleased that I can mold this into whatever I want it to be (and, by extension, prevent it from becoming something that I *don't* want it to be).

 Even if it means that the site just devolves into a red panda gif feed, at least I am empowered to do so.